bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 files.
 After waiting, try to connect to the unit via the Web Management interface.

 ### Connect to the Web Management Interface
+You can now login to the Seagate Central web management interface where you will be asked to configure an admin user.
+After that you will be able to operate the Seagate Central as normal.

+It may not be obvious how to log in to the Seagate Central web management interface if you don't have the IP address of the unit.

-You can now log in to the Seagate Central by opening Windows Explorer, going to "Network Neighborhood" then double clicking on the new Seagate Central device which should be called "Seagate-xxxxxx".
+The first method is as per the documentation.
+Go into Windows Explorer, go to "Network" then double click on the new Seagate Central device which should be called "Seagate-xxxxxx".
 You can then click on the Public Folder then select the "Manage Seagate Central" link.
 This should open your browser to the device management web page where you can configure the unit.